-Most depart in Sep, but two easterly reports below suggest movement begins in late Jul.
-Later dates are 10 Oct 2107 Scotts Bluff Co, 15 Oct 2022 Scotts Bluff Co, and latest for the state is from a breeding location: seven were at Scotts Bluff NM 20 Oct 2017.
+Most depart by mid-Sep, but two easterly reports below suggest movement begins in late Jul.
+Later dates are 10 Oct 2107 Scotts Bluff Co, 15 Oct 2022 Scotts Bluff Co, and latest for the state is from a breeding location: seven at Scotts Bluff NM, Scotts Bluff Co 20 Oct 2017.

 Migrants are rarely seen away from nesting locations; there are only four such reports: one was seen at the west end of Lake McConaughy, Keith Co 29 Jul 2000, Rosche (1982) reported one at Whitney Lake, Dawes Co 3 Aug 1980, there is an undocumented report 13 Oct 1984 Lincoln Co, and one was picked up at a North Platte, Lincoln Co grain elevator 11 Oct 2005 and died 13 Oct.
 The latter are the easternmost and two of the three latest reports for the state.